 3. Plaza de la Revolucion

-You can’t visit Cuba or Havana without visiting the iconic Plaza de la Revolucion which features the freedom fighter Che Guevara monument and getting a photo with you in front of it.
+You cannot visit Cuba or Havana without visiting the iconic Plaza de la Revolucion which features the freedom fighter Che Guevara monument and getting a photo with you in front of it.
 The vintage car tours usually swing by here so it’s a great way to kill two birds with one stone.

 Surrounded by 11 acres, the square was conceived by the French Urbanist Jean Claude Frostier and built on the Loma de Los Catalanes Hill during the Batista era.
 In 2009, Che’s mural gained a friend.
 A portrait of Camilo Cienfuegos was installed on the adjacent Telecommunications Building with the words ‘Va Bien, Fidel’ featured below it.